 A nursery might just be one of the most exciting spaces you design in your home.
 While we all love a kitchen makeover and bathroom refresh, this special room truly can’t be compared.
 It’ll foster incredible new memories, see your baby grow, and as a new parent, it might just be the space you’ll be spending the most time in.
-With all that in mind, why not make it beautiful for you and your baby?
+Lately, we’ve seen a shift from theme-oriented baby rooms to nurseries with a more natural, calm design.

-Lately, we’ve been seeing a shift from theme-oriented nurseries to ones with a more natural, calm look.
 We always stress the importance of a calming bedroom, and instilling a mood of tranquility is important for your baby, too.
-Want to design a calming yet colourful space for your new baby?
+Want to design a calming yet colourful nursery for your new baby?
 Follow our guide below:

 Choose a soothing paint colour

 As with many projects, a great first step is the paint colour.
-Decide if you’d like to go cool or warm and pull together a palette of paint samples to compare against each other, and purchase tester pots to try out in the room.
-Many factors could affect the look of the paint in your baby’s nursery, whether that be sun exposure or the surrounding environment, so we suggest trying out a few of your top choices to be extra confident in the decision prior to committing.
-That way, you know you’ll be happy with it for years to come.
+Decide if you’d like to go cool or warm in your calm nursery design.
+Then pull together a palette of paint samples to compare against each other and, lastly, purchase tester pots to try out in the room.
+Many factors could affect the look of the paint in your baby’s nursery, whether that be sun exposure or the surrounding environment.
+In light of that, we suggest you try out a few of your top choices to feel extra confident in the decision prior to committing.
+That way, you know you’ll be happy with the colour for years to come.

 Coordinate colours and patterns for joyful calm, not chaos

 When it comes to colour, select two or three you’d like to have pop as accents in the space.
-A key to making the room calm is keeping it connected and cohesive.
+A key to making the nursery design calm is to keep it connected and cohesive.
 We love the idea of using a few pastel shades that are easy to mix and match throughout the space.
 Pastels are beautiful for a calming baby’s room as they don’t compete for attention, and you can mix solids with patterns like gingham, polka dots, and stripes in the same colourways to bring interesting layers to the look.

 Bringing in plenty of soft texture